 Taipei City is a large and wealthy city on the northern coast of Taiwan, and its transportation system is modern.
 Taipei City is composed of three municipalities called Keelung, New Taipei, and Taipei that each have their own governmental administration.
 So the city of Taipei is actually a megalopolis of about 7 million people.
 This article details greater Taipei's transportation system.

 Also Read Top Free Things To Do in Taiwan

 International Flights - Taoyuan Airport

 Taipei is served by a large modern airport called Taipei Taoyuan International Airport that is about 35 kilometers west of the Taipei Xinyi central business district.
-It is one of the world's top 20 busiest airports, and there are flights to cities all over the world and to dozens of cities in China.
+It is one of the world's top 20 busiest airports, and there are flights to cities all over the world.

 Taxi: Taxis are a quick way to travel from the airport, and there will probably be no problems with scamming or crime, but it is advised that female passengers don't take a taxi alone at night.
 Make sure that they don't charge you the night-time rate (about 20 NTD higher) for driving before 11 pm or after 6 am.

 Taxis wait outside the arrivals hall all day and all night.
 They take about 45 minutes to reach the city center (1,300 NTD, 44 USD).

 Airport Bus: There are several bus companies that offer shuttle buses to Taipei City.
 Each of the two terminals has a bus lounge and have adequate English signage.
 You'll find tickets desks in the bus lounges.